 There are many places to find help.
-You can start with your primary care doctor or OBGYN; this article provides some tips for advocating for yourself.
+You can start with your primary care doctor or OBGYN.
 Your doctor can refer you to a psychologist trained to help with postpartum depression.
-You can contact the American Psychological Association for a list of practitioners in your area at 1-800-374-2721 or at www.apa.org.
+You can contact the American Psychological Association for a list of practitioners in your area at 800-374-2721 or www.apa.org.

 You can also contact

-Department of Health and Human Services, Women’s Health Department
+Department of Health & Human Services, Office on Women’s Health

 Mental Health America